As an admin, the Account Settings tab contains multiple settings you can control and change in your Canvas account.

 You can also disable Canvas media uploads in the Rich Content Editor .

-If you have enabled the Slack Notifications feature option, you can add a Slack API key in Account Settings.
+You can add a Slack API key in Account Settings to allow users to receive notifications in Slack.
 The Slack API Key is generated from an app created using the Slack API.
 To add a new Slack API key, type the Bot User OAuth Access Token copied from Slack in the New Slack Api Key field.